Combinatorics and topology of straightening maps I: compactness and bijectivity: Outline of results

 \subsection{External markings}

-We will show that every polynomial-like map $g$ over a reduced mapping schema $T$ with fiberwise connected Julia set is hybrid equivalent to a polynomial map over $T$.
+We will show that every polynomial-like map $g$ over a reduced mapping schema $T$ with fiberwise connected Julia set is hybrid equivalent to a polynomial map over $T$ (see Theorem~\ref{introstraightening} stated in Section~\ref{subsec-introstraightening} and proved in Section~\ref{sec-poly-like}).
 However, in order to avoid ambiguities we are forced either to work with the moduli space of polynomial maps over $T$ (affine conjugacy classes of such maps) or to introduce {\it external markings}.
 For our purpose, the latter will be more convenient.
 Roughly speaking, an external marking of such a polynomial-like map $g$ over $T$ is a collection of accesses, one per fiber, to an appropriate periodic or preperiodic point in $J(g)$.